What Is Moissanite?

 Benefits of Moissanite Include -

-- Moissanite is a fraction of the cost of diamond while still being valuable and precious gemstone.
+Moissanite is a fraction of the cost of diamonds while still being a precious and valuable gemstone.

-- Moissanite has a refraction index from 2.65-2.69, which is actually higher than a diamond.
-Therefore, it has more of a sparkle.
+Moissanite has a refractive index of 2.65-2.69 which is actually higher than that of a diamond.

 Moissanite Versus Diamond